pxhoang/zstack_3.0.2/README.md

 #### Reset .ewp

-- The IAR version that JetHome_RU is using is different from FTDI
+- The IAR version that JetHome_RU is using to build firmware is different from ours
-- I can not find the versiion they are using
-- ZNP.ewp decouples to IAR.
-If we want to build it with IAR 8.22.1, just reset it

 ```BASH
 git checkout "Projects\zstack\ZNP\CC2538\ZNP.ewp"